Retrospective-prospective symmetry in the likelihood and Bayesian analysis of case-control studies: Strong hyper Markov laws

-However, we argue that the form of \eqref{eq:ycondx-dens} is more easily interpreted: it can be thought of as the product of an improper prior with density $g(\beta) \, d\beta\, d\alpha$ and a logistic likelihood function, where the $a_{xy}$ represent pseudo-counts.
-This has the further benefit of being able easily to adapt existing computational methods: for example, a Laplace approximation can be found using regular logistic regression software.
+where $g^*(\beta) = g(\beta) \exp \bigl( \sum_{x \in \mathcal{X}} a_{x1} \beta^\top x \bigr)$.
+The improper prior of \citet{seaman2004} and \citet[Example 1]{staicu2010} can be obtained by further taking the limit as $a_{+1} \to 0$.
+However, we argue that the form of \eqref{eq:ycondx-dens} is more easily interpreted: it can be thought of as the product of an improper prior with density element $g(\beta) \, d\beta\, d\alpha$, and a logistic likelihood function, where the $(a_{xy})$ represent pseudo-counts.
+This has the further benefit of being able easily to adapt existing computational methods: for example, a Laplace approximation can be found using standard logistic regression software.

-Although $x$ appears in the density of $\law(\ralpha, \rbeta)$, we disagree with \citet{staicu2010} that this constitutes a covariate dependent prior, such as the $g$-priors of \citet{zellner1986}: it is dependent on the \textit{a priori} expected frequency of the covariates, and not the observed frequency of the covariates in the data.
+Although $x$ appears in the density (\ref{eq:ycondx-dens}), we disagree with \citet{staicu2010} that this constitutes a covariate-dependent prior, like the $g$-priors of \citet{zellner1986}: it is only dependent on the {a priori} expected frequencies of the covariates, not on their observed frequencies in the data.

-This law can itself be constructed as the posterior of a beta prior law. \begin{proposition} For each $x \in \mathcal{X}$, let